Board of Trustees Bylaws

 The San Jacinto Community College District (College) Board of Trustees (Board) is comprised of seven members who are elected for six-year terms in accordance with State and Federal statutes.
 A candidate’s packet will be made available for interested parties based on the election order and the requirements of the Texas Election Code.

-To hold the office of Trustee in The San Jacinto Community College District, one must:
+To hold the office of Trustee for the College, one must:

 - Take the oath of office.

 - Be a resident, as defined by Texas Election Code §1.015 and applicable law, of one of the independent school districts (ISDs) comprising the San Jacinto Community College Taxing District (College Taxing District) which includes: Channelview, Deer Park, Galena Park, La Porte, Pasadena, or Sheldon and the certain areas of Clear Creek, Humble, and Pearland ISDs that are in the College Taxing District.

 A person elected to serve as a Board member must remain a resident of the College Taxing District throughout the term of office.
 A Board member who ceases to reside in the College Taxing District vacates his or her office.